-Some of the challenges that nonprofits run into is the know-how to set up and maintain these accounts.
-There are many nuances to Adwords grant accounts that don’t apply to regular accounts.
+Some of the challenges that nonprofits run into are the know-how to set up and maintain these accounts.
+There are many nuances to Google grant accounts that don’t apply to regular accounts.
 Those being…

 - Limits on how much you can spend per click – currently at $2

-- Which words you can use in ad.
+- Which words you can use an ad.
 For example; you can’t use the word “donate” in your ads

-- You account needs to be maintained.
+- Your account needs to be maintained.
 If you don’t make any changes to the account every 90 days you could lose your grant account with Google.

 - You can not use single keywords

-- You must use at least 2 sitelinks per adgorup
+- You must use at least 2 sitelinks per ad group

 - You can’t use overly generic or broad keywords

-- Your must maintain at minimum a 5% click through rate.
+- You must maintain at minimum a 5% click-through rate.

-It’s beneficial to work with someone with Adwords grant management experience who understands the Adwords platform and the restrictions around it.
+It’s beneficial to work with someone with Adwords grant management experience who understands the Google Ads platform and the restrictions around it.
 This can help optimize and maximize your campaign to get the most out of the grant money.